 2. Implement a streamlined system for checklist verification

 With a checklist, all team members are responsible for adhering to protocol.
 To streamline the process, have one person in charge of checking off items and, perhaps, someone else in charge of verification.
 This way, the surgical team will have double confirmation for when each item is checked off, followed through and verified.
 Ultimately, this will provide evidence that proper safety procedures were implemented.

 3. Keep it short and relevant

 It's important for the list to be clearly understood by the entire team.
 For this reason, keep the checklist concise and well-organized.
 It should be thorough and focused on the most important tasks, yet it should also be simple.
-Do not make it so intricately complicated that is becomes a nuisance to use or a hinderance to good patient care.
+Do not make it so intricately complicated that it becomes a nuisance to use or a hindrance to good patient care.

 Discover our training solutions for improved patient care and clinical competency.